Narrowboating through the years: canal boats of the past, present and future

 The future of canal boats

-The canals now host a colourful variety of vessels, from former lifeboats to fiberglass motorboats of all shapes and sizes.
+The canals now host a colourful variety of vessels, from former lifeboats to fibreglass motorboats of all shapes and sizes.
 Enthusiasm for our historic waterways as a beautiful resource for boats, runners, cyclists, kayakers, nature lovers and more, shows no signs of abating.
 There are ongoing projects to restore and open up new stretches of the canals with volunteer groups up and down the country who give up their free time to maintain and clear these historic routes.

 The popularity of narrowboats and other canal vessels as floating homes has soared in the last decade as rising rents have encouraged people to look for more creative living options.
 This shows no signs of abating – nor does the popularity of narrowboat holidays.
 Our holiday narrowboats vary greatly in size to suit different groups with some sleeping just two people while others have berths for up to 12 as well as different levels of luxury and style according to guests needs.